cassamajor/talos-doc-site/README.md

 yarn run dev
 ```

-You should be able to access the test site at http://localhost:3000/.
+Once Yarn is running, you should be able to access the test site at http://localhost:3000/.

 The documentation content lives in the `talos` repository and is pulled into this site
 generator via a Git submodule.